United Arab Emirates (Dubai) flag

 Employment and long-stay remote permits are the main routes.

 Focus cities: Dubai, Abu Dhabi, Sharjah.
-Local reality: public transport is practical, while housing can become the main pressure point in major cities.
+Local reality: In Dubai, public transport is practical, while housing can become the main pressure point in major cities.

 Quick Stats